BCAssessment/bcapublicwebsitecms/docs/strapi_readme.md

     npm run build

-If you want to build Strapi to use a sqlite database for local development, build build Strapi with the NODE_ENV environment variable set to local.
+If you want to build Strapi to use a sqlite database for local development, build Strapi with the NODE_ENV environment variable set to local.
 This can be done at the same time as the build using the following command:

     cmd /V /C "set NODE_ENV=local&&npm run build"